Noch05/whatifbandit/README.md

 equipped to handle experiments where success is binary.
 Functionality for other cases may be introduced in future development.
 These major features include:

--   2 bandit algorithms probability matching via Thompson Sampling, and UCB1.
+-   2 bandit algorithms: probability matching via Thompson Sampling, and UCB1.
--   Variable length and flexible assignment periods, such as individual, batches, and date-based.
+-   Variable length and flexible assignment periods, such as individual, batch, and date-based.
 -   Simulation of perfect and imperfect information during re-assignment.
 -   Treatment blocking.
--   Control augmented and hybrid assignment.
+-   Control augmented and hybrid assignments.
 -   Variable length information period for re-assignment.

-Additionally whatifbandit supports parallel processing over multiple simulations via [future](https://future.futureverse.org/), large data support through [data.table](https://rdatatable.gitlab.io/data.table/), and a full suite of generic functions to accelerate post simulation analysis.
+Additionally, whatifbandit supports parallel processing over multiple simulations via [future](https://future.futureverse.org/), large data support through [data.table](https://rdatatable.gitlab.io/data.table/), and a full suite of generic functions to accelerate post-simulation analysis.

 ## Installation
 ```